tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

   * **Web Worker process** is created by WebKitGtk WebView and it's the place where the web interface of a web app lives, i.e. where the website is loaded.
-Nuvola Player executes the integration script in the Web Worker process everytime a web page is loaded in it to integrate the web page.
+Nuvola Runtime executes the integration script in the Web Worker process everytime a web page is loaded in it to integrate the web page.
 The script is executed in a complete WebKit JavaScript environment with all bells and whistles.